 Follow the instructions below to estimate the cluster backup size for metrics storage and Elasticsearch storage.
-The overall size of a cluster backup can be roughly estimated as the sum of your backup estimates for Cassandra or Elasticsearch clusters.
+The overall size of a cluster backup can be roughly estimated as the sum of your backup estimates for metrics storage and Elasticsearch storage.

-Typically, it's 20% of the sum of the metrics storage on all the nodes (the number of nodes doesn't affect the formula).
+Typically, it's 20% of the sum of the metrics storage on all nodes.
+The number of nodes doesn't affect the formula.

-The estimate of the required backup size is based on the ElasticSearch storage size.
+The estimated required backup size for Elasticsearch is based on the ElasticSearch storage size.
 Typically, it's less than the sum of the ElasticSearch storage on all nodes.
 While Elasticsearch backup doesn't contain data replicas, because of incremental snapshots, we use total storage for the estimation.

-For example, let's assume that you want to estimate a backup size for 3 node cluster:
+For example, assume that you want to estimate the backup size for a three-node cluster:

 Calculate the Elasticsearch storage for the whole cluster.

-Check the size of Elasticsearch storage on disk on each node (The size should vary only slightly between the nodes).
+Check the size of Elasticsearch storage on disk on each node.
+The size should vary only slightly between nodes.

 du -sh /var/opt/dynatrace-managed/elasticsearch/ 1.5TB